jeenalee/blog/_posts/2016-08-18-move-copy-clone.md

 `capacity` remains the same, because the vector still has enough room in case it grows. `length`, however, is now changed to 9.
 This allows the pointer to know that the length of the vector is 9, starting at location #.

 ## Clone
 So far, our friend claimed ownership of the `free_coloring_book`, and they modified it by adding `"pluto"` to the book.
 What if you didn't like this change?
-You decide to make a `clone` of our friends coloring book so that you can make your own version:
+You decide to make a *clone* of our friends coloring book so that you can make your own version:

 {% highlight rust %}
 let mut my_coloring_book = friends_coloring_book.clone();
 {% endhighlight %}

-{% highlight bash %}
+{% highlight console %}
 length capacity pointer         heap
   9       16      ->              ... | "mercury" | ..(6 other planets).. | "neptune" | "pluto" | ...
   9       16      ->              ... | "mercury" | ..(6 other planets).. | "neptune" | "pluto" | ...
   9??
 16      (not usuable)
 {% endhighlight %}
 When the data is cloned, it creates an exactly identical copy of the data that is independent of the original data.
-You argue that pluto is a dwarf planet, and should not be on a coloring book for planets.
+You argue that pluto is a dwarf planet, and should not be on a coloring book of planets.
 So you remove the last element (`"pluto"`) from `my_coloring_book`.
 What happens?
 {% highlight rust %}
 my_coloring_book.pop();